 Several limitations have been put on the program.
 For example, patients must live more than two hours’ driving distance or 100 miles from the nearest available center.
 In addition, Novartis promises not to advertise the arrangement.
 Patients will not learn about it until they have been diagnosed with on-label indications and are prescribed Kymriah.

 Still, while patients might not be tipped off beforehand, caregivers are aware of the existence of the program.
 Therefore, they may choose Kymriah over Gilead Sciences’ rival drug Yescarta for some patients.

 Regulators made it clear that the ruling is meant only for this Kymriah program.
 Gilead didn’t immediately respond to a FiercePharma request about whether it’s seeking a similar opinion for Yescarta.

-It wasn’t so long ago when drugmakers paid up millions of dollars to settle federal allegations that they used donations to patient charities as kickbacks to cover copays for their medicines.
+It wasn’t so long ago that drugmakers paid up millions of dollars to settle federal allegations they used donations to patient charities as kickbacks to cover copays for their medicines.
 These include Astellas coughing up $100 million, Amgen $24.75 million, Jazz Pharma $57 million, Lundbeck $52.6 million and Alexion $13 million, among others.
 Two charities—Good Days and Patient Access Network Foundation—also recently shelled out a combined $6 million to close U.S. Department of Justice claims.